 ○ See also the terms in this glossary: Arguing your case in heaven, Scrolls of Destiny, and Heavenly courts.

 b.
-The charismatic teachings assert that these so-called “councils” are comprised of:
+This charismatic teachings assert that these so-called “councils” are comprised of:

 ○ selected saved humans.